DIYbiosphere/sphere/about/terms-of-use.md

 ---
 layout: page
-title: Terms of Use: Copyrights
+title: Terms of Use and Copyrights
 ---

 In short: **All the work in the DIYbiosphere, except where otherwise noted, is freely available to use, modify and distribute** :two_hearts: